 Both he and his grandfather, John Cuesta, say their life mission is to serve the public.
 Jacob Cuesta hopes to attend the United States Naval Academy and have a career as a U.S. Navy officer.
 John Cuesta was a Tampa Police officer before becoming an attorney.

-Meanwhile, Jacob Arias, a second-degree black belt, aspires to serve in a different way: “His engineering interests are to develop new communication and weapon systems for the military to keep our country safe,” said Trumbull, through whom Jacob met — and has been inspired by — many Raytheon engineers.
+Meanwhile, Jacob Arias, a second-degree black belt, aspires to serve in a different way: “His engineering interests are to develop new communication and weapon systems for the prep school to keep our country safe,” said Trumbull, through whom Jacob met — and has been inspired by — many Raytheon engineers.

 To achieve tomorrow’s dreams, both boys are working hard today.
 For instance, their before-school routine includes weighing in, stretching, doing forms, and running on the treadmill for about two miles.